 Edit: one particularly nice feature of Google docs over Confluence is that in Google docs I can suggest changes that is somewhat akin to branches with git.
 I don't need to force my change through without review.
 This isn't a natural part of CRDTs, but it sounds like the nicest source control system might be CRDTs plus branches?

-2 hours ago by ankitdce
+4 years ago by ankitdce

 Feels like this should be a post in itself!
 This is just my opinion so open to any push backs / comments.